With a growing skills shortage in the capital’s kitchens, London needs to do a better job of developing local culinary talent.

-This project will explore the trends and challenges in training and career progression for chefs in London, and, working with the Mayor, boroughs, and businesses, develop new approaches to promoting skills and opportunity in the culinary sector.
-Our research will consider the following questions:
+This project explored the trends and challenges in training and career progression for chefs in London, and, working with the Mayor, boroughs, and businesses, develop new approaches to promoting skills and opportunity in the culinary sector.
+Our research considered the following questions:

 - What is the profile of London’s chefs?

 - Does the sector work as a springboard for local people from less advantaged backgrounds?

 - How has London’s system of culinary training and education changed over recent decades?

 - What role are less formal routes into the sector playing?

 - What do we know about working standards, pay and progression in London’s culinary sector?